 An attacker can identify, monitor and track an AIoT device based on the identifiers associated with the AIoT device if the identifiers are not privacy protected.

+If group ID is realized as a bitmask, it is possible for an attacker to read out the permanent ID of a device by performing a bitwise enumeration of the permanent ID by performing multiple paging requests with an increasing number of bits in the bitmask.
+On each inventory request, the attacker can read out one additional bit of the permanent ID.

 5.3.3 Potential security requirements